 There is no such thing as anonymous anymore

-With the prevalence of over-the counter DNA tests, anonymity in assisted reproduction is no longer practical
+With the prevalence of over-the-counter DNA tests, anonymity in assisted reproduction is no longer possible and the practice of hiding a persons genetic identity should be prohibited.

 Uniform acts are created by the Uniform Law Commission and serve as a template for states to adopt laws.
 States may adopt all or a portion of a uniform law and usually make changes.